Generic Name: enfuvirtide

 Enfuvirtide is a white to off-white amorphous solid.
 It has negligible solubility in pure water and the solubility increases in aqueous buffers (pH 7.5) to 85-142 g/100 mL.
 The empirical formula of enfuvirtide is C204H301N51O64, and the molecular weight is 4492.
 It has the following primary amino acid sequence:

 The drug product, Fuzeon (enfuvirtide) for Injection, is a white to off-white, sterile, lyophilized powder.
-Each single-use vial contains 108 mg of enfuvirtide for the delivery of 90 mg.
-Prior to subcutaneous administration, the contents of the vial are reconstituted with 1.1 mL of Sterile Water for Injection giving a volume of approximately 1.2 mL to provide the delivery of 1 mL of the solution.
+Each single-dose vial contains 108 mg of enfuvirtide for the delivery of 90 mg.
+Prior to subcutaneous administration, the contents of the vial are reconstituted with 1 mL of Sterile Water for Injection to provide the delivery of 1 mL of the solution.
 Each 1 mL of the reconstituted solution contains approximately 90 mg of enfuvirtide with approximate amounts of the following excipients: 22.55 mg of mannitol, 2.39 mg of sodium carbonate (anhydrous), and sodium hydroxide and hydrochloric acid for pH adjustment as needed.
 The reconstituted solution has an approximate pH of 9.0.

 Fuzeon - Clinical Pharmacology